fostermadeco/fm-website-starter/fm-website-starter-README.md

 ```
 vagrant up
 ```
+Commit all the created files.

-### 5. Install the dependencies:
+### 5. Install the dependencies
 ```
 vagrant ssh
 composer install
 npm install
 ```
-If you are trying to get the FM Website Starter site to work, you'll need to run `npm run w` to create a `mix-manifest.json`.
+If you are trying to get the FM Website Starter site to work, you'll need to run `npm run w` to create a `mix-manifest.json` before you can view the site.

+### 6. Update webpack.mix.js
+Update the host and IP in `webpack.mix.js`.

-### 5. Install CMS
+### 7. Install CMS

 If you are just trying to get this repo working,  `public/index.php` is setup to autoload `mix.php` and populate the style and script references.